 - UNSW Scientia Education Fellow 2018-2022

-- Honorary Adjunct Associate Professor of Law, University of Canberra, 2011 to current date
+- Honorary Adjunct Associate Professor of Law, University of Canberra

 - Vice-Chancellor’s Excellence in Teaching Award – Unit Satisfaction Survey Recognition Award, University of Canberra, 2009.